I Am a Tree: Plot

-Richard Webber (James Pickens Jr.) learns that Callie Torres (Sara Ramirez) is living in the hospital basement, leading to her relocating with George O'Malley (T.R.
-Knight) in Grey's house, much to the displeasure of his roommates.
+Richard Webber (James Pickens Jr.) learns that Callie Torres (Sara Ramirez) is living in the hospital basement, leading to her relocating with George O'Malley (T. R. Knight) in Meredith's house, much to the displeasure of his roommates.
 A teenager patient with a large branch protruding through his abdomen is admitted into the hospital, and is revealed to have been thrown into a pile of tree clippings while street luging unprotected.
 The boy's distressed father Jeffrey Hernandez (Javier Grajeda) uses violence in order to make his son realize the danger he has gotten himself into.
 Alex Karev (Justin Chambers) is assigned to the patient and unwillingly becomes emotionally involved in the case, banning further interaction between the two.
-Shepherd, Bailey and Yang treat a patient admitted in the neurosugical service, who has a tumor pressing against his frontal lobe.
+Derek, Bailey and Cristina treat a patient admitted in the neurosugical service, who has a tumor pressing against his frontal lobe.
 His condition forces him to verbally express each thought passing his mind, without being able to control it in any way.
-Realizing her inability to choose between the two men in her romantic background, Grey decides on dating both, therefore attempting to compare their dedication towards her.
-At the conclusion of the episode, Shepherd visits Montgomery in her hotel room, in order to share his final thoughts on their upcoming divorce, but is shocked at the revelation that she had sex with Mark Sloan (Eric Dane).
+Realizing her inability to choose between the two men in her romantic background, Meredith decides on dating both, therefore attempting to compare their dedication towards her.

+At the conclusion of the episode, Derek visits Addison in her hotel room, in order to share his final thoughts on their upcoming divorce, but is shocked at the revelation that she had sex with Mark Sloan (Eric Dane).